Further Reading: Being "Sensitive"

 In the same vein: Kate Lynch is the author of the

 .
-In this extremely helpful guide to Halloween, linked in my prior post about navigating the holidays as an HSP, she writes:You know what’s best for your family, and you get to create the traditions and rituals that work for the whole family.
+In this extremely helpful guide to Halloween, linked in my prior post about navigating the holidays as a sensitive person, she writes:You know what’s best for your family, and you get to create the traditions and rituals that work for the whole family.
 There is not just one way … to celebrate.

 On Substack: Relevant Reads for Sensitive Readers